Introduction

 - Build a relation between young and older person to create a stronger society.

-Challenges faced by the elderly in today’s times
+Challenges Faced by the Elderly in Modern Times

 Aging is a natural process, and just like children, older persons also depend on others for emotional support, physical care, and security.
 After crossing a certain age, many elderly individuals begin to behave like children – they seek affection, constant attention, and patience.